-Preventing creation of users
+Preventing automatic creation of users

-By default, Perforce creates a new user record in its database whenever a command is issued by a user that does not exist.
+By default, Perforce creates a new user record in its database whenever a user invokes any client command that can update the depot or its metadata.

 To prevent Perforce from automatically creating users, all users must be defined in the protections table.
 The easiest way to do this is to include all users in a Perforce group, and to configure Perforce to grant access only to members of that group.